chriscugliotta/glue-athena-utils/README.md

 - `select`:  Executes a SQL statement, and returns the query result as a Pandas dataframe.
 - `execute`:  Executes arbitrary SQL on the database, e.g. inserts, DDL commands, etc.

 Both methods are (optionally) augmented via [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) to enable easy and expressive query parameterization.
 Sometimes this approach is called "Jinja SQL."

-For example, suppose we have a multi-tenant database, e.g. a single table contains data for multiple clients.
-Suppose we're trying to load training data (for an ML model) across the clients.
-However, imagine that each client has different data availability, and thus the query needs to be slightly customized for each client.
-Here is an example of how Jinja SQL can help.
+Here is an example:

 ```python
 from aws_utils.database.connection import DatabaseConnection